xizhao/hands/packages/harness/README.md

 Todo:

-- [ ] Wire up RSC partials and prove that works
+- [ ] Wire up FE RSC partials and prove that works
+- [ ] Wire up backend rsc partials w db
 - [ ] Wire up pages routing and MDX transform -> pages

 big todo: I'm going to have to figure out how to port my pgtyped and pglite setup into cloudflare durable objects and the whole rwsdk setup -- liekly pglite -> sqlite bridge for deploy for now...